-A safe, equitable, and environmentally sound way to store and integrate carbon free sources of electricity.
-Supporting Washington's efforts to meet its clean energy goals.
+A safe, reliable and environmentally sound way to store and generate electricity.

 - • Reuses water over and over.